Extremal subsets in geodesically complete spaces with curvature bounded above: Abstract

 \section{Abstract}

-We define the notion of an extremal subset in a geodesically complete space with curvature bounded above.
+We introduce the notion of an extremal subset in a geodesically complete space with curvature bounded above, i.e., a GCBA space.
 This is an analogue of an extremal subset in an Alexandrov space with curvature bounded below introduced by Perelman and Petrunin.
-We show that under an additional assumption the set of topological singularities is an extremal subset.
-We also develop the structure theory of extremal subsets.
+We prove that under an additional assumption the set of topological singularities in a GCBA space forms an extremal subset.
+We also exhibit some structural properties of extremal subsets in GCBA spaces.